How to Plan a Month of Content in 30 Minutes

 What’s the main takeaway for each week?

-Not a whole campaign.
+Not a campaign.
 Not a complex theme.
-Just one thing you want your audience to understand.
+Just one clear idea.

 Example: